livelace/gosquito/docs/plugins/output/mattermost.md

 ### Description:

-**mattermost** output plugin is for sending data to Mattermost users/channels.
+**mattermost** output plugin is intended for sending data to Mattermost users/channels.

 ### Generic parameters: